from the collection of the New York Public Library |

 a generation earlier had been the city’s most exclusive residential district

-and included Frank Chickering’s own mansion at No. 5 Fifth Avenue.
+and included Frank Chickering’s own mansion at 5 Fifth Avenue.
 Architect George B. Post was hired to design

 a structure that could house a vast piano showroom, music store, warehouse and—most